- Diversity & Inclusion

 The Regulation of Neuronal Gene Expression in Health and Disease

-Our laboratory is particularly interested in how changes in synaptic activity are converted into long-term alterations in the function and connectivity of neurons through the modulation of gene expression.
 Fundamental questions in gene expression of interest to the lab include: Why are changes in gene expression required for enduring alterations in synaptic strength, such as during learning, development, or disease?
 What pathways exist to generate distinct subcellular changes in gene expression, for example to regulate individual synapse protein composition and input specificity?
 How do diverse neuronal stimuli induce specific patterns of gene expression on a synapse, cellular, or network level?
 What mechanisms maintain changes in gene expression?
 Our laboratory integrates multiple approaches to address the importance of gene expression in information storage at both transcriptional and post-transcriptional levels.
-We use animal models and techniques of molecular biology, cell biology, biochemistry, high-throughput expression analysis and bioinformatics, virology, histology, confocal imaging, electrophysiology, mouse genetics and behavior.
+We use mouse models and techniques of molecular biology, cell biology, biochemistry, high-throughput expression analysis and bioinformatics, virology, histology, high resolution cellular imaging, mouse genetics and behavior.
 Neuronal gene products of interest include both proteins and non-coding RNAs.

 Amen, A.M., Ruiz, C.R., Shi J., Subramanian, M., Pham, D.L., and Meffert,M.K.
 (2017) A rapid induction mechanism for Lin28a in trophic responses.
 Molecular Cell, 65 (3); 490 - 503.